anabaf/travel-flashcards-web-app/README.md

 # Travel Flashcards App

-Welcome to Roam Phrase the travel flashcards app!
+Welcome to Roam Phrase, the travel flashcards app!
 This application is designed to help users learn essential phrases in different languages while traveling.
 Whether you're exploring a new country or trying to communicate in a foreign language, this app has got you covered.

-Access this link to explore the app: https://anabaf.github.io/travel-flashcards-web-app (currently down)
+Access this link to explore the app: [Travel Flashcards Web App](https://anabaf.github.io/travel-flashcards-web-app)

-## Current Status

-- [x] Implemented core functionality.
-- [ ] Working on deployment.
-- [ ] Addressing API key security concerns.

-## Deployment Status

-I'm currently in the process of deploying this web application.
-Unfortunately, I've encountered some challenges, and it's not live yet.
-I'll keep you updated on the progress.

-## API Key Security

-To ensure the security of our application and sensitive API keys, I'm working on implementing best practices for managing and securing API keys.
-This is a top priority.

 ## Table of Contents